peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORType.md

 ## Enum Constant Details

 ### Number
-    public static final CBORType Number
+    @Deprecated public static final CBORType Number Deprecated.
-A number of any kind, including integers, big integers, floating point numbers, and decimal numbers.
-The floating-point value Not-a-Number is also included in the Number type.
+Use the IsNumber property of CBORObject to determine whether a CBOR Object represents a number; however, IsNumber is narrower than CBORType.Number.

 ### Boolean
     public static final CBORType Boolean
 The simple values true and false.